*UPDATED SERVICE INFORMATION*

 Betty Jean Kircher, 93, passed away Monday, December 23, 2019 at St. Luke's Hospice in Cedar Rapids.

-A celebration of life is being planned for in the Spring of 2020.
-The Henderson-Barker Funeral Home in West Branch is caring for the family.
-Online condolences may be made to the family at www.hendersonbarkerfuneralhome.com.
+A celebration of life will be held 2 P.M.
+Saturday, June 13, 2020 at the Henderson-Barker Funeral Home in West Branch with a reception to follow.
 Memorials may be directed to Betty Jean Kircher Memorial Fund c/o Henderson-Barker Funeral Home, PO Box 206, West Branch, Iowa 52358.

 Betty Jean Sorensen was born August 7, 1926, in Oasis, IA, the parents of Alvin and Alice (Moore) Sorensen.
 After her mother Alice passed away in 1931, Alvin then married Thelma.

 Betty graduated from West Branch, Iowa, High School, and earned a Bachelor of Arts degree in Education from the University of Iowa.
 Betty was also a proud Iowa cheerleader during her years at the University of Iowa.

 Betty married Robert Dean Kircher on August 21, 1946.

 She was an instructor in the Moline, IL, public schools for five years.
 After moving to Horicon, Wisconsin, in 1962, she held roles as an instructor, coordinator and supervisor at Moraine Park Technical College (MPTC) in Fond du Lac, Wisconsin for 25 years.